More Diagnoses, Please

 The Reddit Revelation

-This line of questioning led me to Reddit the other morning.
-I was hoping to get insight into how pregnant people with ADHD and a diagnosis navigate their adventure.
+This line of questioning led me to Reddit.
+I mean, I knew that having a diagnosis wouldn’t make having an ADHD pregnancy easy, but I imagined it would be different.
+I was just hoping to get some insight into how pregnant people with ADHD and a diagnosis feel about it all.

-• Envy that they KNOW.
-They have the words, the framework, and the understanding that I think would have changed everything for me
+But I also felt kind of upset.
+Because they KNOW.
+They have the words, the framework, and the understanding that I think would have changed everything for me.
+They know they have ADHD, they know ADHD makes everything harder, AND they know it’s the ADHD.
+They know they’re not incapable failures at life.

 I wonder how different things would have been for me if I'd had any of that.
 I wonder how different the world would be if we all had all of that.